ludocode/onramp/core/cg/1-full/README.md

 The code generator transforms one function at a time.
 For each function, it performs the following steps:

 - The IR of the function is parsed into memory.
-- Variables are created, along with the function preamble and epilogue (parameter passing, `enter`/`leave`, `ret` transformation.)
+- Variables, parameters, and symbols are converted to be relative to `rfp` and `rpp`.
 - The IR is (optionally) optimized.
 - Register allocation and stack frame layout are performed.
 Additional variables are created for spilled temporaries.
 - The IR is transformed into assembly, spilling temporaries, frame offsets and mix-type bytes.
-- The assembly is (optionally) optimized.
 - The assembly is emitted to the output file.
 - All data is freed and we move on to the next function.